IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 ### Log in to Argo CD (CLI)

-Make sure that the Argo CD CLI (`argocd` command) is installed, then run following commands to log in to Argo CD:
+Make sure that the Argo CD CLI (`argocd` command) is installed.
+For more information, see the [Argo documentation](https://argo-cd.readthedocs.io/en/stable/cli_installation/).

+Then run following commands to log in to Argo CD:

 ```sh
 argo_route=openshift-gitops-server